CodeingersCat/ttt-word-graph/README.md

 let top20 = Object.keys(dict).sort((a,b) => dict[b]-dict[a]).slice(0,20);
 ```

-We then construct the array of data object and pass it to the chart component provided by the library Rechartjs which we are using to have our bar chart.
+We then construct the array of data objects for the bar-chart component provided by the Rechart library.
 <br>

 ```js